 Everything you need to know about Cook Shire's bin labelling program

-This new program is part of our commitment to delivering a waste system that is fair, safe, efficient and cost-effective for the whole community.
+This measure is part of our commitment to delivering a waste system that is fair, safe, efficient and cost-effective for the whole community.

 What is the bin labelling program?